Senior Living Communities in the Modern Age

 Myth #7 – Meals Are Plain and Unappetizing

-Reality – One of the most overlooked benefits of senior living is the consistency of multiple nutritious meals each day.
+Reality – An overlooked benefits of senior living is the consistency of multiple nutritious meals provided daily.
 The food is anything but boring!
 Dining selections vary every day, created with nutritious and fresh ingredients.
-Plus, less time spent preparing meals means more time spent doing the things you love!
+That’s less time spent preparing meals and more time spent doing the things you love.

 Myth #8 – I Won’t Have Any Privacy at a Community